sserrato/wdi_la_14_md_sheets/ruby/oauth.md

 ## <a name="work"></a>How does OAuth actually work?

+Good question.
+In a nutshell, OAuth allows you to give permission for one application to interact with another, without giving away your password.

+Below, in non-technical terms, is an variation of the OAuth love triangle, as deemed by [Rob Sobers](http://blog.varonis.com/introduction-to-oauth/).

+#### Step 1: Showing intent
+Here, the user says: "Hi Buffer App, I want you to post my scheduled social media posts to my Facebook page on my behalf."

+Then, the third-party app says "Coo.
+Let me go ask Facebook for permission."

+#### Step 2: Receiving permission
+Next, the third-party app asks the resource provider (in this case, Facebook): "One of your users would like me to post to his page.
+Can I get a request token from you?"

+The resource provider, Facebook replies: "Of course.
+Here's a token and secret.
+Guard them with your life so no request forgery occurs."

+#### Step 3: User redirected to resource provider
+Next, the third party app, Buffer, sends the user over to the resource provider, Facebook, for approval.
+The user must take the request token with them.

+#### Step 4: User gives permission
+The user then arrives to Facebook, telling it: "I want to authorize this request token from Buffer App".

+Facebook confirms: "Ok, are you sure you want Bufer to be able to post on your page on your behalf?"

+The user, confirms, hopefully.

+#### Step 5: 3rd-party gets access token
+At this point, the user is redirected back to the third party app, in this case, Buffer.

+Buffer then asks the resource provider, Facebook, to exchange their request token for an access token.

+Facebook then provides Buffer with an access token and secret.

+#### Step 6: 3rd-party access protected resource
+Finally!
+Buffer now has succifient tokens to access Facebook's posting permissions on the user's behalf.

+Phew, that was long.

+#### In summary...
+The user never had to share Facebook login credentials with Buffer.
+Rather, he just delegated access using OAuth.

+Should the user wish to revoke access, he/she can do so by logging into Facebook and revoking the tokens for Buffer.

 ### <a name="providers"></a>Resource providers that use OAuth

 Here are some of the most popular resource providers that use OAuth, as well as links to related documentation: